Extension of Time to File

 Attorney on the AUSA’s Request for Extension of Time

-At Sammis Law Firm, we often file the verified claim on the same day that the seizure takes place without waiting for the 60 day notice to arrive in the mail.
+At Sammis Law Firm, we often file the verified claim immediately after the seizure takes place without waiting for the notice of seizure to arrive in the mail.
+After we locate the 60-day notice of seizure, we then file a post-notice verified claim.

 Call 813-250-0500.